isomerpages/moe-jingshanpri/_subject-learning/Art.md

 </p>
 <p>The Art curriculum supports character building by instilling core values
 such as respect, responsibility, and empathy.
-Collaborative projects teach pupils to appreciate different perspectives and work constructively with peers.
+Collaborative projects teach student's to appreciate different perspectives and work constructively with peers.
 Reflective discussions help them understand the impact of their choices, fostering self-awareness and ethical decision-making.</p>
 <p></p>
 <p>Art-making in our classrooms is more than a technical exercise—it is a